nidhicj/Auto-Documenter/infra/README.md

 # Infrastructure

-This directory contains infrastructure-as-code configurations for deploying Scribe AI to production.
+This directory contains infrastructure-as-code configurations for deploying AutoDoc to production.

 ## Terraform